livekit/psrpc/README.md

 ## Error handling

 PSRPC defines an error type (`psrpc.Error`).
-This error type can be used to wrap any other error using the `psrpc.NewError` funtion:
+This error type can be used to wrap any other error using the `psrpc.NewError` function:

 ```go
 func NewError(code ErrorCode, err error) Error